 “Which one should we read first?” dad asked.

-All the pictures on the front of the books were making me think about so many different things, some of them scary, so I felt shy and did not know what to say, so I shook my head.
-I wondered if we too would have to run away from the Soviet Union satellite, but I didn’t say anything because I thought my dad might not like it if I said I was scared.
+All the pictures on the front of the books were making me think about so many different things, some of them scary, so I felt shy and didn’t know what to say, so I shook my head.
+I wondered if we would also have to run away from the Soviet Union satellite, but I didn’t say anything because I thought dad might not like it if I said I was scared.
 He might tell me I had to be brave because he had been brave in the war.

 “Okay”, dad said, nodding his head, “What about the rocket ship one?”